Paul, in typical fashion, begins to wind up his letter with a general exhortation toward Christian living, v1-2, and a call for sexual purity, v3-8.

 iii] Sexual immorality is a sin against the Holy Spirit.
 It personally affronts God.

 Of course, we have all fallen short of God's ideal of purity in some way or other.
-We may well remember a misspent youth, or an intimate relationships that has come apart and now replaced, or even the machinations of the mind.
-Without in any way undermining God's ideal of purity, we may need to be reminded again that He is a merciful God.
+We may well remember a misspent youth, or intimate relationships that have come apart and are now replaced, or a failed marriage, or even the machinations of the mind.
+Without in any way undermining God's ideal of purity, we may need to be reminded again that He is a merciful God, that in Christ there is forgiveness.

 1. Why is sexual immorality such a serious sin?